PrefectHQ/prefect/docs/tutorial/flow-task-config.md

 ## Attaching metadata to tasks

-By design, tasks follow a very similar model to flows: you can independently assign tasks their own `name` and `description`.
+Tasks follow a very similar model to flows: you can independently assign tasks their own `name` and `description`.

 ```python
 from prefect import flow, task